 An abdominoplasty involves the removal of excess skin and fat from the lower abdomen.
 If the abdominal muscles are stretched then the muscle can be tightened during this procedure.
 The resulting scar extends along the lower abdomen and is placed below the underpants line.

 A flatter abdomen with an improved shape and contour is achieved following an abdominoplasty.
 Initially an abdominal binder may be used for comfort and to provide extra support.

 Within 2-3 weeks following surgery most people return to normal daily activities.
 If the abdominal muscles have been tightened then strenuous exercise and heavy lifting needs to be avoided for 6 weeks.
 The lower abdominal scar will soften and fade over 6 – 12 months.

-All of the potential complications of an abdominoplasty will be discussed in detail with you at your consultation with Dr Pyragius.
+All of the potential complications and risks of an abdominoplasty will be discussed in detail with you at your consultation with Dr Pyragius.